zopnote/cmount/readme.md

 Unifying application for efficient and C-dependent program development.

-Projects that built with Cmount profits of a modern and productive development cycle with hot reload for C & Dart, easy extensibility, performance as well as cross-platform targets.
+Projects that built with CMount profits of a modern and productive development cycle with hot reload for C & Dart, easy extensibility, performance as well as cross-platform targets.
-Users of software built with Cmount also profits by easy modding capabilities (as long the developer want) made possible by Cmount's unification protocol.
+Users of software built with CMount also profits by easy modding capabilities (as long the developer want) made possible by CMount's unification protocol.

-And no worries, Cmount is well documented.
+And no worries, CMount is well documented.

 ---
 # Goals